wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 hardware this is impossible, since the branch outcome is only known after the brach instruction commits.
 Since zSim does not model the case where predictions overlap, this is a good approximation and does not introduce too much inaccuracy.

+If the branch predictor indicates a misprediction, we simulate wrong path fetching by issuing instruction fetch requests to the L1 data cache.
+To achieve this, we first compute the fetch cycle of the branch instruction, in which the prediction is made.
+Recall that all uops have been simulated at this moment, the fetch cycle of the last instruction is therefore fetched at cycle `decodeCycle - (DECODE_STAGE - FETCH_STAGE)`, since `decodeCycle` stores the dynamic cycle of the last uop generation.